MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/overview.md

 * **Adapt to dock location**: The **Activity Bar** will be in a horizontal or vertical orientation depending on where DevTools is docked.

-  * If DevTools is docked to the left or right side of the browser window, the **Activity Bar** will be vertical.
+  * When DevTools is docked to the left or right side of the browser window, the **Activity Bar** is vertical.

-  * If DevTools is docked to the bottom side of the browser window, or undocked in its own window, the **Activity Bar** will be horizontal.
+  * When DevTools is docked to the bottom side of the browser window, or undocked in its own window, the **Activity Bar** is horizontal.

 When the **Activity Bar** is horizontal, tool names appear next to tool icons if there is enough space to display them.